lzha711/2048_Pygame_ECSE_special_version/README.md

 Platform: JetBrians PyCharm Community Edition 2019.2.3 How to run:
   1. Unzip images.zip, and put all files (along with the unzipped folder of images) in one folder.
 Use Pycharm to open the 2048_ECSE_version.py file and run.
-  2. On windows system only, run the .exe file
+  2. On windows system only, unzip the 2048_ECSE_version.zip, run the .exe file inside and play.

 In memory of my supervisor, Prof. Sing Kiong Nguang.